Disclosure and Barring Service FAQs1 March 2017

 DBS checks have no period of validity as the information on the Disclosure is a snap shot in time at the date that the checks were completed and must be seen as just one part of a safe recruitment process.

-However, Swim England recommends that clubs endeavour to get their volunteers re-checked every three years.
+However, Swim England require clubs to get their volunteers re-checked every three years.
 It is advised to renew in the third year, rather than let it run out.

 With the introduction by the DBS of the Update Service any applications receiving their Disclosure Certificates after the 17th June 2013 can now register with the Update Service.
 This will allow DBS Certificates to be reused when applying for similar jobs within the same workforce, child workforce, adult workforce or child and adult workforce and reduce the burden of red tape on employers.